 “Poachers are better scientists than those studying these animals as they have a better knowledge of animal behavior,” Koju said.
 “They know how and where to find these musk deer to remove their pods.
 We can’t change the latrine behavior of the deer, even if it makes them vulnerable to poaching.
 So we need to step up law enforcement efforts as well as programs to raise awareness for their conservation.”

 Banner Image: A Himalayan musk deer at Sagarmatha National Park in Nepal.
-Image courtesy of Nepal Tourism Board.
+Image courtesy of Pratap Gurung.

 Feedback: Use this form to send a message to the author of this post.
 If you want to post a public comment, you can do that at the bottom of the page.